There is absolutely no denying the connection between practical acts of self worth and holding down a loving relationship with your body.

 6. Make Fun Future Goals

 I don’t know about you, but I work much better when I have something to look forward to.
 When I have a goal, my relationship with money improves and I create work and abundance out of thin air.
 This drive equates to determination – bringing manifestation in to reality at rapid rates (my housemate is the master of this).
-What spurs me on at the moment, is the prospect of taking another trip to New York this year!
 Think of something that ignites an excites you – perhaps a new upgrade on your car, a massage once a month at your favourite spa, a trip to see your friends for a week in the hills, or a trip to a tropical coast line for complete relaxation and sunshine… How do you choose a goal? write a short list, and read over it a few times throughout the week – you will know because it will send a spark of excitement through your body every time you think of it!

 7. Take a Crash Course in Personal Responsibility